EASTWOOD’S COACH DANIEL MARTINEZ

 Published April 4, 2025

-The Rutters created the Rylie V Rutter Foundation.
+The Rutters created the Rylie V. Rutter Foundation.
 It's goal is to provide treatment scholarships, sober living, job training and other services to help those striving for recovery.

 "Younger men and women will get frustrated and they’ll give up so if you can try to address some of those frustrations ahead of time you’ll have a great success rate also," says Doug Rutter.
 "If somebody can stay sober for 90 days, the likelihood of them staying sober is increased dramatically."